How to talk to your kids about paying for college

 A New Strategy

 Today’s parents are less willing to take on their children’s college debt, according to the T. Rowe Price survey.
-A minority of parents — just 14% — said they were willing to take on more than $75,000 in debt for their kids' college.
-In comparison, 26% of parents were willing in 2017.
-Interestingly, as the number of parents willing to take on student debt went down, the number of parents utilizing 529 college savings accounts went way up — today, 44% of parents are saving for college in a 529 account, compared to just 27% in 2017, making 529 plans the most popular college savings vehicle on the market.
+A minority of parents — just 14 percent — said they were willing to take on more than $75,000 in debt for their kids' college.
+In comparison, 26 percent of parents were willing in 2017.
+Interestingly, as the number of parents willing to take on student debt went down, the number of parents utilizing 529 college savings accounts went way up — today, 44 percent of parents are saving for college in a 529 account, compared to just 27 percent in 2017, making 529 plans the most popular college savings vehicle on the market.

 More parents are realizing that while there are countless options out there for paying for college, there is no such thing as a loan that will support you through your retirement.